rocky-linux/documentation/docs/guides/8_6_installation.md

 #### Installation Destination

-From the *Installation Summary* screen, click the <kbd>Installation Destination</kbd> option.
+From the *Installation Summary* screen, click the `Installation Destination` option.
 This takes you to the corresponding task area.

 You will see a screen displaying all the candidate disk drives that you have available on the target system.
 If you have only one disk drive on the system, as on our sample system, you will see the drive listed under *Local Standard Disks* with a check mark beside it.
 Clicking the disk icon will toggle on or off the disk selection check mark.
 We want it selected/checked here.

-Under the *Storage Configuration* Options section, select the <kbd>Automatic</kbd> radio button.
+Under the *Storage Configuration* Options section, select the ++"Automatic"++ radio button.

-Then click <kbd>Done</kbd> at the top of the screen.
+Then click ++"done"++ at the top of the screen.

 Once the installer determines that you have a usable disk, you will be returned to the *Installation Summary* screen.